-AS 8.04
+AS 9.04

-The program assesses all available information about the birth parents, the child, and prospective adoptive parents, including expressed preferences and determines which prospective adoptive parents may be most suitable to meet the needs of the child.
+The organization assesses all available information about the birth parents, the child, and prospective adoptive parents, including expressed preferences and determines which prospective adoptive parents may be most suitable to meet the needs of the child.

 Interpretation: An organization that has responsibility for placing an American Indian or Alaska Native child should work closely with the child’s tribe to identify adoptive homes within the tribal community.
 Families from all tribes to which the child has ties should be considered as placement options, and eligibility should be consistent with the norms of the tribe.

-Interpretation: Some circumstances, which can make transition more difficult and have been found to be factors in some disruptions and dissolutions include placement of more than one unrelated child into a home at the same time, or placement of a child too soon after the birth or addition of another child to the family.
+Interpretation: Some circumstances that can make transition more difficult and have been found to be factors in some disruptions and dissolutions include placement of more than one unrelated child into a home at the same time, or placement of a child too soon after the birth or addition of another child to the family.

-The program might generally avoid matching children with prospective adoptive parents in these circumstances or take additional steps to prepare for and support such placements.
+The organization might generally avoid matching children with prospective adoptive parents in these circumstances or take additional steps to prepare for and support such placements.

-Note: Documentation of which prospective adoptive parents were considered should be documented in program records or in the case record.
+Interpretation: Documentation of which prospective adoptive parents were considered should be documented in program records or in the case record.

-AS 8.05
+AS 9.05

-The program provides information about the prospective adoptive parents who were identified as possible matches to the birth parents, the youth, and/or the individual(s) who are responsible for making the placement decision and documents the provision of this information in its records.
+The organization provides information about the prospective adoptive parents who were identified as possible matches to the birth parents, the youth, and/or the individual(s) who are responsible for making the placement decision and documents the provision of this information in its records.

-AS 8.06
+AS 9.06

-The program incorporates provisions of applicable law and regulations for placement preferences and matching into its established criteria for determining or making recommendations about the best interests of the child and:
+The organization incorporates provisions of applicable law and regulations for placement preferences and matching into its established criteria for determining or making recommendations about the best interests of the child and:

 makes placement decisions based on this criteria; and